 At this point, some people are still going to ask, "but can't someone just circumvent the role-play just to win in RPCSS".
 The answer is both yes and no, but ultimately no.

-First, this game can not be won without creating allies.
-No single team can control more then ten hexes at once, players will HAVE to create relationships with other teams to even come close to winning.
+This game can not be won without creating allies.
+No single team can control more than ten hexes at once, players will HAVE to create relationships with other teams to even come close to winning.